The Application Process

 Make the best out of your application

-The School of Medicine utilises the University Clinical Aptitude Test (UCAT) and our academic eligibility requirements, as a means to shortlist for interview, 2025 entry will be the first year that Imperial College School of Medicine is using the UCAT.
-Make sure you visit our bespoke UCAT page prepare thoroughly for your test by reading the test-taker guidance, doing timed practice past papers and revising areas you may not feel as confident about.
+The School of Medicine uses the University Clinical Aptitude Test (UCAT) and our academic eligibility requirements to shortlist for interview.
+The 2025 entry year will be the first year that Imperial College School of Medicine has used the UCAT.
+Make sure you visit our bespoke UCAT page to help you to prepare thoroughly for your test, by reading the test-taker guidance, doing timed practice papers and revising areas you may not feel as confident about.
 You can find out more on the UCAT website.

 Work experience is something that can be really important in your application.
-Through telling us about your work experience, we can assess whether you possess reflection skills which are essential to your role as a doctor.
-We would like your work experience to show that you understand what the job involves, including the challenges, and demonstrate your interest regardless of these challenges.
+Through reading about your work experience, we can assess whether you possess the reflection skills which will be essential to your role as a doctor.
+We would like your work experience to show that you understand what a career in Medicine involves - including its challenges - and to demonstrate your interest regardless of these challenges.

-We understand that it can be difficult to obtain a work experience, or even volunteering positions, in healthcare settings.
+We understand that it can be difficult to obtain work experience, or even a volunteering position, in healthcare settings.
 Looking very early should help, as well as being proactive and contacting a wide range of places, for example: voluntary service departments at local hospitals, local GPs, care homes, disability centres, and/or hospices.

 During your work experience, make sure you keep a flexible and open approach.
 The harder you work and the more adaptable you are, the more you will take out of the experience.
 Make notes, so you can remember and reflect upon your experience later on and closer to your interview.
 Have a look at our Work Experience page for more information.